-To select the current setting for a typical 10 k $\Omega$ thermistor, determine the lowest temperature you will need to sample and select the current according to the range limits given above.
-If the temperature you want to sample is below -10°C you should use the 10 $\mu$ A setting.
+To select the current setting for a typical 10 k Ω thermistor, determine the lowest temperature that needs to be sample and select the current according to the range limits given above.
+If the sampling temperature is below -10°C, the 10 μ A setting should be used.

-With the current set to $10\mu$ A the best resolution you will see will be a $1.0^{\circ}$ C temperature change.
-If, for example, the lower limit is $0^{\circ}$ C you can choose either setting, but there is a tradeoff in terms of resolution.
-If you need better than $0.1^{\circ}$ C measurement resolution you will have to change to $100\mu$ A.
+With the current set to 10μ A the best resolution that will seen will be a 1.0° C temperature change.
+If, for example, the lower limit is 0° C either setting can be chosen, but there is a tradeoff in terms of resolution.
+If better than 0.1° C measurement resolution is needed then change to 100μ A.

-If you need high resolution over a narrow range, for a very accurate measurement, you can set the current setting for the maximum resolution.
-For example, at a high temperature of 15°C, you require a measurement resolution of at least 0.05°C. This resolution is within the range of either setting, but at the 10 $\mu$ A setting the resolution is only 0.2°C while at the 100 $\mu$ A setting the resolution is better than .05 °C.
+If high resolution is needed over a narrow range, for a very accurate measurement, set the current setting for the maximum resolution.
+For example, at a high temperature of 15°C, a resolution of at least 0.05°C is required.
+This resolution is within the range of either setting, but at the 10 μ A setting the resolution is only 0.2°C while at the 100 μ A setting the resolution is better than .05 °C.

-Generally, it is best to use the $100\mu$ A setting for all measurements of $-10^{\circ}$ C or greater with a 10 K thermistor.
+Generally, it is best to use the 100μ A setting for all measurements of -10° C or greater with a $10k\Omega$ thermistor.